Fazal Malik Akif: Rise to stardom: 1970–1974

 On another occasion in 1988, at a patriotic concert organised for Pakistan government's chief guests and ministers at Liaquat Memorial Hall, Rawalpindi, Akif refused to sing in a group behind lead singer, Shaukat Ali.
-He ignored the producer's instructions and left the venue from the back exit during the performance, resulting in a three-month ban from the music scene.
-However, this became a turning point in Akif's career as his comeback track "Zam Da Husn Jazeero Ta" went on to become one of his most successful releases.

 Akif was regularly banned from television throughout his career for submitting scathing interviews to publications with complaints about the music industry's lack of creativity and unwillingness to experiment.
+Akif performed in various venues in Karachi, however, the opportunity to record an album never materialised.